|Monday, January 6,

 Provide work that demonstrates the ability to take an idea and adeptly convey it visually.
 Include a wide range of drawings, such as landscapes, human figures, and perspectives.
 Hand drawings, particularly gestural drawings, are strongly encouraged.

 Applicants without backgrounds in landscape architecture are not expected to show landscape architectural skills but rather creative, artistic or perceptive skills through drawing, painting, or three-dimensional explorations (models).
-A portfolio helps the reviewers associate your desire to enter graduate landscape architecture school with your potential to perform successfully in a studio based design curriculum.
-Photographs of landscapes (including travel photographs) as examples of creative work are not acceptable except from studio arts applicants with a major in photography.
+A portfolio helps the reviewers associate your desire to enter graduate landscape architecture school with your potential to perform successfully in a studio-based design curriculum.